 There are approximately 200 known species of caecilian.
 However, you’ll be hard pressed to find one, as they spend their time underground or in the water.
 Caecilian is pronounced ‘seh-SILL-yun’.
 They are legless and lack arms.
 In most cases, their eyes are just grey bumps under the skin.
 But you don’t really have the need for eyes while burrowing in the dirt.
 Caecilians come in a wide variety of colors, from grays & blacks to brilliant blues.
-Some species are two-toned, with purple topsides and pink undersides.
+Some species are 2-toned, with purple topsides and pink undersides.
 Others yield vertical stripes.

 First the Stats…

 Scientific name: Apoda

 Length: Up to 5 feet

 Now on to the Facts!

 1.)
 Caecilians are carnivorous (eat animal matter).
 They eat beetle larvae, worms, small snakes, lizards, and they’ll even eat each other!
 How rude!